Adaptive mesh refinement for the Landau-Lifshitz-Gilbert equation: Numerical Experiments

 We perform numerical experiments for linear, quadratic and cubic finite elements on uniform and adaptive spatial meshes.
-Time integration is done with BDF-2.
-We execute Algorithm~\ref{ALG:Algo1} with additional normalisation step for several mesh sizes $h$ and in case of space-adaption for several tolerances $\tol_s$.
-In Figure~\ref{FIG:Ex2-tol_s-vs-err_T} (left) we notice convergence in the error norm $\text{err}_T$ given by \eqref{EQ:error-norm} of order one in $\tol_s$ for all polynomial degrees until saturation occurs due to the fixed time step.
-However, in Figure~\ref{FIG:Ex2-tol_s-vs-err_T} (right) we notice smaller errors in the error norm $\text{err}_T$ for higher polynomial degree if we relate these errors to the maximal degrees of freedom we obtained at a discrete time step during the simulation.
+Time integration is done with uniform BDF(2).
+We execute Algorithm~\ref{ALG:Algo1} for several mesh sizes $h$ and for the adaptation of space for several tolerances $\tol_{\mathrm{s}}$.
+In Figure~\ref{FIG:Ex2-tol_s-vs-err_T} (left) we notice convergence in the error norm $\text{err}_T$ given by \eqref{EQ:error-norm} of order one in $\tol_{\mathrm{s}}$ for all polynomial degrees until saturation occurs due to the fixed time step.
+However, in Figure~\ref{FIG:Ex2-tol_s-vs-err_T} (right), we notice smaller errors in the error norm $\text{err}_T$ for higher polynomial degrees if we relate these errors to the maximal degrees of freedom we obtained at a discrete time step during the simulation.